jmwii1981/vita/README.md

 ## For what reason?

 Creatively, _Vita_ is meant to be a fun nod to a great one-line ad, featuring the text ... **"Take me to your end user,"** with a blinking cursor, depicting the likeness of a computer screen, and a nod to some old-school sci-fi movies ... think "follow the white rabbit," and, "take me to your _leader_."
-This is to illustrate my passion for user-centric design (and obviously people).
+The message illustrates my passion for user-centric design ... and humor.

 ## Who's to say?